White Sox vs. Twins Player Props Betting Odds

 Vaughn Stats

-- Vaughn has put up 28 hits with 10 doubles, three home runs and 14 walks.
+- Vaughn has recorded 29 hits with 10 doubles, three home runs and 15 walks.
 He has driven in 20 runs.

-- Vaughn has hit safely in six straight games.
-In his last 10 games he is batting .231 with two doubles, two home runs, four walks and six RBI.
+- Vaughn has picked up at least one hit in seven straight games.
+During his last 10 outings he is hitting .263 with two doubles, two home runs, five walks and six RBI.

 Vaughn Recent Games